valkey-io/valkey-doc/docs/management/sentinel.md

 at a time is not reachable by setting this option to the value of 1.

-Additional options are described in the rest of this document and documented in the example `sentinel.conf` file shipped with the Redis distribution.
+Additional options are described in the rest of this document and documented in the example `sentinel.conf` file shipped with the Valkey distribution.

 Configuration parameters can be modified at runtime: